Zadroga Act

 The WTC Health Program provides coverage for psychological conditions related to the terrorist attacks.
 However, mental health disorders do not meet eligibility requirements for the September 11th Victim Compensation Fund.
 That generally means anyone with a 9/11-related mental health condition is only eligible for medical care and not financial compensation.

-What are the Benefits Under the WTC Health Program and VCF?
+What are the benefits under the WTCHP and VCF?

 These two programs operate separately, and each provides unique benefits to eligible participants.
 Enrollment in the WTC Health Program, a requirement for the VCF, pays for testing and medical treatment related to cancer and other eligible health conditions.